umbralcalc/umbralcalc/README.md

 - A very simple [COVID-19 simulation where the basic theory is extended to account for heterogeneous transmission events](https://nbviewer.jupyter.org/github/umbralcalc/covid-simple/blob/master/covid-simple.ipynb).
 You can find out more on the theory and inference of these models [here](https://royalsociety.org/news/2020/09/set-c-covid-r-rate/).
 - A framework for the [simulation and fast inference of multi-state models with a counting memory](https://nbviewer.jupyter.org/github/umbralcalc/pneumoinfer/blob/master/notebooks/theory-docs.ipynb).
 This is applied to the pneumococcal carriage process using this [model](https://science.sciencemag.org/content/335/6074/1376.long).
 - A toolkit for building some [simple Bayesian networks to model generic n-dimensional time series data](https://nbviewer.jupyter.org/github/umbralcalc/bants/blob/master/notes/theory-notes.ipynb).
 This comes with some example [implementation notebooks](https://nbviewer.jupyter.org/github/umbralcalc/bants/blob/master/example/example_ARGP_bants_application.ipynb) which apply the networks to mock data.
+- An agent-based [microsimulation of limit order books for financial markets](https://nbviewer.org/github/umbralcalc/lobsim/blob/main/LOB_simulation.ipynb) inspired by extensions to the Santa Fe model.
+This simulation could potentially be adapted in future to model data from real books.